Norton Password Manager vs 1Password: which is the best for you?

 Password sharing

-When it comes to password sharing, there’s no competition since 1Password has a convenient sharing feature, while Norton Password Manager totally skipped this feature.
+When it comes to password sharing, there’s no competition since 1Password has convenient sharing features, while Norton Password Manager totally skips this.

 All 1Password users can share passwords and other saved items with others via a link.
 Before you send the link, you can also configure who gets access to the link and when it expires.

-Additionally, those on 1Password’s Families or Team & Business plans get an extra perk in that they can share a vault.
-Here, the family organizer or team administrator will manage each user's permission and access level.
+Additionally, those on 1Password’s Families, Team, and Business plans get an extra perk – they can share a vault.
+Here, the family organizer or team administrator can manage each user's permission and the access level.

-And, on the end of the scale, you have Norton Password Manager, which doesn’t provide nor facilitate secure password sharing.
-The best you get here is that it allows password syncing across multiple devices, which is of little help if you’re looking to share your passwords with others.
+In contrast, Norton Password Manager doesn’t provide nor facilitate secure password sharing.
+The best you get here is that it allows password syncing across multiple devices, which is not helpful if you’re looking to share your passwords with others.

 Autofill

-As far as autofill is concerned, both password managers offer the feature.
-This is great since it helps to hasten the login, payment, and other form-filling processes.
+When it comes to autofill, both password managers offer the feature.
+This is great since it makes the login, payment, and other form-filling processes quicker.
 However, 1Password’s version could be slightly more intuitive, while Norton Password Manager’s autofill needs a total overhaul.

 1Password’s autofill feature requires you to first click on its icon and then the login item.
 If there’s more than one suggested item, you’ll need to do some scrolling to get to the right one.
-It’s not the most seamless process in the world, but it’s also not troublesome enough to be a deal-breaker.
+While it’s not the most seamless process, 1Password worked on issues with private web elements that previously prevented autofill from working on certain websites.
+The browser extension now works more reliably in username fields, email fields, addresses, and forms.

 It’s not usual to find free password managers skipping autofill entirely, so props to Norton Password Manager for offering the feature.
 However, at the same time, its autofill feature isn’t exactly efficient.
 In fact, most times, the feature simply doesn’t work.
 Otherwise, the feature just doesn’t respond to your click.